arush300/Bootstrap-starting/README.md

 # Bootstrap-starting
-I develop this web page with help of Bootstraf
+I develop this web page with help of Bootstrap